- Learn how to confidently start a painting.

 draw your subject

-Do some thumbnail sketches about the size of a postcard to lay out the idea of what you want to paint.
+Do some thumbnail sketches about the size of a postcard.

-Do a drawing to scale, if the subject has a lot of intricate detail.
+If the subject has a lot of intricate detail, do a drawing to scale.

 Do your drawing on a separate piece of paper.